Epicodus-Curriculum/c-sharp-full-stack/0c_shape_tracker_project_structure.md

 Keep in mind a few things:

 * It is customary for the name of the project file to match the name of the project directory.
-In our case we have `ShapeTracker.csproj` within the `ShapeTraker` directory.
+In our case we have `ShapeTracker.csproj` within the `ShapeTracker` directory.
 * `<OutputType>Exe</OutputType>` directs the C# compiler to create an executable file that we can run using the command `dotnet run`.
 * `<TargetFramework>net6.0</TargetFramework>` specifies the version of the .NET framework we are using.

-OOur file/folder structure should now look like this:
+Our file/folder structure should now look like this:

 ```
 ShapeTracker.Solution/